mecid/mecid.github.io/_posts/2025-02-18-yielding-and-debouncing-in-swift-concurrency.md

 As you can see in the example above, we use the *task* view modifier with the *id* parameter.
 The code above starts a new task on every keystroke and cancels the previous one.
 As we know, the Swift concurrency language feature uses a cooperative cancellation model, which means it doesn’t halt your task; it only provides information about cancellation.

+> To learn more about cooperative task cancellation model, take a look at my ["Task Cancellation in Swift Concurrency"](/2025/02/11/task-cancellation-in-swift-concurrency/) post.

 As soon as you run the example, you will notice that you run a task on every keystroke, and even worse, they can race with each other.
 Fortunately, there is a solution for this kind of situation called debouncing.

 Debouncing is a simple technique allowing us to handle streaming data in a right way.
 Whenever the user types the word “apple”, we usually want to ignore terms: “a”, “ap”, “app”, “appl” and run the task on “apple”.